 Common-sense adjustments needed so people can return to work safely

-State Rep. Triston Cole today said the governor moved in the wrong direction when she put even more restrictions on people and businesses while extending her stay-at-home order through April 30.
+State Rep. Ann Bollin said the governor moved in the wrong direction on Thursday when she put even more restrictions on Michigan workers while extending her stay-at-home order through April 30.

-Cole, of Mancelona, agrees it is important for people to continue social distancing to stop the spread of COVID-19, but said the governor should focus on making common-sense adjustments to allow workers who can safely do their jobs to support their families.
+Bollin, of Brighton Township, agrees it is important for people to continue social distancing to stop the spread of COVID-19, but said rather than issuing more restrictions the governor should focus on making common-sense adjustments that allow people who can do their jobs safely to return to work and support their families.

-Rep. Cole and his staff are working remotely, so they can continue to serve residents during the COVID-19 outbreak.
-People with questions or concerns can reach his office by calling (517) 373-0829 or emailing TristonCole@house.mi.gov.
+Rep. Bollin and her staff are working remotely, so they can continue to serve residents during the COVID-19 outbreak.
+People with questions or concerns can reach her office by calling (517) 373-1784 or emailing AnnBollin@house.mi.gov.